 Mid-range($21 pp): Paradise Bungalows Koh Rong

 Another beautiful morning in paradise.
 Spend your last full day in Koh Rong by visiting the Long Beach.
 And, who would we be if we would not tell you about the most adventurous way to get there.
 You have to hike through the jungle for about 1 hour to reach the beach.
-You will have to hike all across the island so walking through fresh water spring and climb some rocks.
+You will have to hike all across the island so expect walking through freshwater springs and climbing some rocks.
 In the end, you will be rewarded with a beautiful beach view.
 Ask locals for the place where to start the hike to the Long Beach and they will point you in the right direction.
 After the sunset, you won’t be able to hike back through the jungle so just take the taxi boat back to Koh Rong for $4.

 The Long Beach is quite nice, white sand beach.
 However, many big hotels have started building their resorts there, so the public beaches are quite polluted, while the private ones are sparkling clean.
 Just walk along the shore and sit down at one of the cleanest parts of the beach.
 As long as no one is telling you to leave, because, it is for guests only, you will be alright.
 We always do that and most of the time the staff will just think you are a guest of the resort.